sudhanrajrajan/Crawler-kart/README.md

 # Flipkart Product Crawler

-This script crawls Flipkart product data from a sitemap XML, extracts key product information (title, SKU, description, image), and saves it to a JSON file
+This script crawls Flipkart product data, extracts key product information (title, SKU, description, image), and saves it to a JSON file
 (`Products.json`).
 It also downloads and resizes product images.

 ## Features